mindstorm8191/settlersandwarlords/README.md

   * Mines won't be available at the start of the game - no tools to dig holes with.

 Starting buildings
   * Gatherer's station - storage spot for goods gathered by gatherers.
 This structure can dedicate units to gathering at game start, without any material requirements.
+Things that can be found when foraging
+    * Apples
+    * Blackthorn berries, Blackberries, Rose Hip Berries, Elderberries
+    * Hazel nuts, Chest nuts, Beech nuts
+    * Puffball mushrooms, bracket mushrooms
   * Tool Shop - Players will also set up a tool shop, which will consume wood for producing tools.
 First tools made will benefit the shop itself.
   * Hunter's post - storage spot for meats collected by hunting.
 Hunters will require, at minimum, a wooden spear, which can be made from the tool shop.
 Hunters can also have traps built, which will aid them in collecting meats.
 Meats stored at the hunter's post will not last very long.
 The hunter's post will produce meats and animal skins, among many other types of resources
   * Cooker's station - A post dedicated to cooking foods (especially meats during early-game).
 This should be placed by the campfire, to take advantage of its fire.